SpiKee49/SpiKee49/README.md

-Hello fellow visitor 👋
+# Hello fellow visitor 👋
-my name is René, I'm 21 years young university student from Slovakia.
+My name is René, I'm 21 years young university student from Slovakia.
 I'm interested in web design and development, sometimes in graphic design too, but that's occasional 😉.

 📃 As a person I'm trying my best to be as possitive as I can, even in serious situations I seek for oportunities to fit in a small joke or pun.
 Not that I'm rude or disturbing, I just like to release some tension, not just for me but mostly for people around me.